Gibbons-Lab/isb_course_2020/docs/micom/talk.md

 Tries to predict what the microbiome *does* from sequencing data.

-Uses gene abundances (metagenomics, PICRUST) or metabolomics.
+Uses gene/transcript/protein/metabolite abundances (metagenomics, metatranscriptomics, proteomics or metabolomics).

 Yields metabolic *capacity* or *potential*.